Puppet Server: Release Notes

 puppetserver to install gems when behind a proxy defined by these environment variables.

-Bug Fix: Add timeout to JRuby lock requests to avoid hanging the puppetserver service
+Bug Fix: Add timeout to JRuby lock requests to avoid hanging the

 In previous versions of Puppet Server, a request to lock all JRuby instances would stall indefinitely was made while a single instance in the JRuby pool stalled, effectively deadlocking the